Rowland Brown: Brown presentations

 Rowland Brown both wrote and produced Johnny 2X4.
 The play was quite an ambitious undertaking.
 Brown Presentations had spared no expense.
-Eugene Burr, the reviewer from Billboard, wrote that the cast was so large that the curtain calls "looked like rush hour at Walgreen's."
+Eugene Burr, the reviewer from Billboard, wrote that the cast was so large that the curtain calls "looked like rush hour at Walgreens."

 Brooks Atkinson's review was a death sentence.
 He also commented on the extravagance of the production.
 While acknowledging his enjoyment of the music in the first act, Atkinson said that he found it either "incredible or discouraging to realize that Mr. Brown has gone to so much trouble and expense without having an original idea to contribute."